CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'validate performance budget', 'check performance metrics', 'detect performance regression', 'page load times', 'bundle sizes', 'API response times'.
+Includes strong natural keywords users would say: 'validate performance budget', 'check performance metrics', 'detect performance regression', 'page load times', 'bundle sizes', 'API response times'.
+These cover common variations of how users would phrase performance-related requests.

 3 / 3